MichelMoriniaux/cv/README.md

   * Rolled out SONiC to our greenfield builds
   * Designed the future of our disaggregated datacenters and the DCI OLS solution it would be built upon
   * Launched a set of machine learning projects to leverage the monitoring data that we have been storing.
 The goal is to be able to predict rather than react to failures in the network
-* Bootstrapped our local PRE team (4): PRE stands for Product Reliability Engineering, it consists in bringing the SRE method to Product Engineering.
-PREs sit with the product developers and clear all non-business-logic dependencies, they are responsible for the reliability of the product and are the first line of support when things go wrong.

 This is a very interesting hybrid role as I have to technically contribute but I also have to hold an engineering manager position.
 I report directly to my VP of infrastructure on one side and through dotted lines to the VP of SRE and the local SVP of Product Engineering.